tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 The memtable is an in-memory data structure that serves as the first landing point for all write operations.
-TidesDB implements the memtable as a lock-free skip list, using atomic operations for concurrent reads while writers acquire an exclusive lock to maintain sorted key-value pairs.
+TidesDB implements the memtable as a lock-free skip list, using atomic operations and reference counting for concurrent access.
+Readers acquire references to the memtable before accessing it, while writers acquire an exclusive lock on the column family.
 Each column family can register a custom key comparison function (memcmp, string, numeric, or user-defined) that determines sort order consistently across the entire system--memtable, SSTables, and iterators all use the same comparison logic.
 The skip list's maximum level and probability parameters are configurable per column family, allowing tuning for specific workloads.
-When the memtable reaches a configurable size threshold, it is atomically flushed to disk as an SSTable, with atomic types ensuring thread-safe size tracking and version management throughout the process.
+When the memtable reaches a configurable size threshold, it becomes immutable and is queued for flushing while a new active memtable is created.
+The immutable memtable is flushed to disk as an SSTable by a background thread pool, with reference counting ensuring the memtable isn't freed until all readers complete and the flush finishes.

 ### 4.2 Block Manager Format